Esosek/interactive-comments/README.md

 ## Overview

-This project is a fullstack application where users can add, edit, delete comments, reply to other users' comments, and upvote or downvote comments.
+This project is a fullstack application where users can add, edit, delete comments, reply to other user's comments, and upvote or downvote comments.
 It consists of a **Next.js** frontend and a **Flask** backend with GraphQL and SQLite.

 This project is based on the [Frontend Mentor](https://www.frontendmentor.io/) challenge: [Interactive Comments Section](https://www.frontendmentor.io/challenges/interactive-comments-section-iG1RugEG9/hub).